How Much Does it Cost to Repair an Awning?

 Repairing minor problems with the mechanical arm costs as little as $80, including labor.
 However, because of the low cost of a new part, replacement is best for any issue beyond a small or cosmetic fix.

-Fixing a small leak or rip in your awning fabric ranges between $100 and $400 including labor and materials.
-If the needed repair is a cosmetic one, then how you decide to repair it will affect the budget.
+Fixing a small leak or rip in your awning fabric ranges between $100 and $400, including labor and materials.
+If the needed repair is a cosmetic one, how you decide to repair it will affect the budget.
 For small tears, you could choose to simply have them patched, a minor cost that lasts a short while.
 For larger tears or fraying around the edges of the awning, there really is no long-term repair other than to replace the awning.

 Part | Cost |